 Both Opportunity and Spirit loom large in NASA lore.
 Both rovers showed the world how good engineering and science can uncover incredible and valuable information, such as the extensive evidence of water on the Red Planet.

 NASA's experience with rovers came in handy with the newer Curiosity rover, which arrived on the surface of Mars in 2012 and has been studying the history of habitable environments and water in Gale Crater and Mount Sharp (Aeolis Mons).
 Operators use Spirit's and Opportunity's scientific work to inform Curiosity's traverses.
 For example, Curiosity can sense when it is in a sandy zone and is programmed to stop and ask its operators on Earth for help.

 NASA's Mars 2020 rover will search for organics and other evidence of ancient life on the Martian surface.
-As of September 2018, one of the landing sites under consideration was Gusev Crater, where the Spirit rover met its demise.
+One of its potential landing sites was Gusev Crater, where the Spirit rover met its demise.

 Spirit remains an important mission for NASA, because the rover showed the presence of water on Mars and helped lay the groundwork for future Mars missions.

 Breaking space news, the latest updates on rocket launches, skywatching events and more!